mchmarny/git-ops/README.md

 ![](image/diagram.png)

 This pipeline is triggered by the creation of a release tag (e.g. `v.1.2.3`).
 It sets up the test environment and runs unit tests.
-If tests are successful, the pipeline creates configuration data, builds and publishes the image to the GitHub container registry, as well as deploys the resulting image using the simple deployment strategy.
+If tests are successful, the pipeline creates configuration data, builds and publishes the image to the GitHub container registry, as well as deploys the resulting image using the simple deployment strategy and sends notifications on the progress of the entire pipeline to Discourt

 > This demo assumes yoo already have a Kubernetes cluster configured with Dapr.
 If not, consider the opinionated Dapr install in [dapr-demos/setup](https://github.com/mchmarny/dapr-demos/tree/master/setup).